2021 Transparency Report

-Our annual Transparency report for 2020 is finally done.
-Like last year, 2021 has so far been a different year and we have had to focus a lot on maintaining our business and also constantly adapt to the ever changing pandemic situation.
-Due to the travel restrictions, we have not been able to travel to visit and follow up on the producers we buy coffee from since the start of 2020.
+Our annual Transparency report for 2021 is finally done.
+2021 was yet a very different year than usual with long periods affected by Covid-19 lock downs and restrictions.
+Our business changed a lot during the pandemic and we have been able to adapt well and even sell more coffee much thanks to our supportive followers, guests and customers.
+Due to partial travel restrictions, we have not been able to travel to visit and follow up on the producers we buy coffee from since the start of 2020, except in Colombia.
 Thankfully we have very good relations with them, especially in Central- and South-America and we are able to communicate well with the use of email and Whatsapp.
 Because of this it was quite easy for us to get samples and buy the qualities that we know our followers expect from us.

-We are proud to say that this is our 11th annual transparency report.
+This is our 12th annual transparency report.
 Our first report was published in 2010 and since then we have published how much we buy and what we pay for the green coffee we purchase every year.
 But looking at the prices and volume alone does not tell the full story.
 We believe it is important to explain the report in more detail and also give you a better understanding of how our coffees are purchased and handled in the various origins we buy from.
 But first you will need a little bit of background information as to why we started publishing our transparency reports int he first place.

 In 2019 we signed The Pledge which is a joint project made to establish a common code for transparency reporting in the coffee industry.
 We believe this initiative is extremely important as there is still a lot of resistance from roasters, both small and big, against being transparent.
 It seems that everyone likes the idea of transparency, yet there are just a handful of roasters in the world that are willing to actually show what they are paying for their green coffee.
 Phrases like “we pay more for quality” or “we support the farmers” become meaningless if you are not able to back it up with real facts and numbers.
 If you are actually paying more and supporting farmers, then there should be nothing to hide in our opinion.